-Our locum tenens credentialing process is designed to help us gain a deep understanding of each locums provider’s skills and experience, so we are fully prepared to match you with the best possible locum tenens position.
+Our locum tenens credentialing process is designed to help us gain a deep understanding of each locums provider’s skills and experience, so we are fully prepared to match you with the right locum tenens positions for you.

-Since the credentialing process for locum tenens can take 1-2 months, we usually recommend starting the process before confirming your first assignment, so we can ensure your placement is the best possible fit.
+Since the credentialing process for locum tenens can take 1-2 months, we usually recommend starting the process before confirming your first assignment, so we can ensure your placement is a great fit.

 Here’s how it works: